 Those that have been shown to yield results, such as topical gels, are only a temporary solution and can have undesirable side effects.

 Until recently, hair transplants were seen as being the best option for those fighting hair loss.
 Though effective, a hair transplant is an extremely painful and invasive procedure that requires a lengthy recovery time.

-Now, however, advances are being made in the field of regenerative therapy which are offering men and women suffering from hair loss a simple, effective, and relatively painless solution to their problem.
+Now, however, advances are being made in the field of human cell & tissue therapy which are offering men and women suffering from hair loss a simple, effective, and relatively painless solution to their problem.

 Our bodies are amazing things.
 They are capable of healing many different parts of themselves to an impressive degree.
-Regenerative medicine is based off of the innate capability our bodies have to mend themselves when damaged.
+Treatment is based off of the innate capability our bodies have to mend themselves when damaged.

-Essentially, in regenerative medicine, scientists take healthy cells or tissue from one area of the body and use these to promote healing and restore proper function in other parts that require help.
+Essentially, scientists take healthy cells or tissue from one area of the body and use these to promote healing and restore proper function in other parts that require help.

-In the world of regenerative medicine, the type of treatment that has garnered the most attention from doctors and patients alike is stem cell treatment.
+In the world of human tissue & cell treatment, the type of treatment that has garnered the most attention from doctors and patients alike is stem cell treatment.
 This sometimes controversial type of treatment uses specific types of cells – stem cells – to treat diseases and repair damaged tissue.

 Stem cell treatment can have a number of different and diverse applications.
 It can be used in the treatment of burns, diabetes, and Parkinson's disease; in bone marrow transplants; in the fields of dentistry and ophthalmology, and now in the treatment of hair loss, as well.

 Progressive medicine being used to help with hair loss is a relatively recent development.
 For years, the research into the process was fraught with difficulties and setbacks.
 It is only lately that scientists have really begun to practice and perfect the various treatments possible.